 When it comes to piercings, we've experimented with every possible trend.
-From edgy-but-feminine anti-tragus hoops to L.A.'s latest obsession, constellation piercings, we're here for anything that'll bling out our lobes or nostrils — and make us feel a little more like Rihanna.
-(If you're feeling brave enough, nipple-piercing fever is for real.)
+From edgy-but-feminine anti-tragus hoops to L.A.'s latest obsession, daith piercings, we're here for anything that'll bling out our lobes or nostrils — and make us feel a little more like Rihanna or Bella Thorne (If you're feeling brave enough, nipple-piercing fever is for real.)

 But when it comes to the actual hole punching part of it, we were still feeling a little squeamish — no matter how many earrings we're sporting.
 We turned to celeb piercing guru, Brian Keith Thompson of L.A.'s star-studded Body Electric, for a mesmerising behind-the-scenes look at how that anxiety-inducing process actually works.
 Spoiler alert: These close-up piercings are unlike anything you've ever seen.